myztery-neuroimg/pathergytest/README.md

 A lightweight, reproducible pipeline for analyzing pathergy test reactions from clinical photographs.
 This tool aligns serial images, detects papular responses, and generates overlays and longitudinal composites for visual interpretation.
+This would be based on the following test https://behcet-zentrum.de/fuer-patienten/

 ---